tlinnet/gas-counter-magnetic/README.md

 /etc/init.d/mosquitto restart
 ```

-Test.
+### Test mosquitto message exchange on OpenWrt router

-The Access Point is named `slateplus` in luci `system->system->hostname`.
-Then we can use `slateplus.lan` as hostname to resolve IP.
+Since, the Access Point is named `slateplus` in luci `system->system->hostname` we can use `slateplus.lan` as hostname.

+Login 2x with ssh to the OpenWrt router.

 ```bash
 # Try from 1 terminal and listen